Why work with me?

 - The Knife of Never Letting Go by Patrick Ness

 - Daughter of Smoke and Bone by Laini Taylor

 - If We Were Villains by M. L. Rio

 - Lord of the Flies by William Golding, and

 - Odd Thomas by Dean Koontz.

-I live in the UK with my husband, two teenagers, Benjy the black Labrador and Nala the cat.
-When I’m not reading, I’m usually walking our local tracks around the North Downs near Guildford in Surrey with Benjy or indulging in a bit of photography.
+I live in the UK with my husband, two teenagers, Benjy our black Labrador and Nala the cat.
+When I’m not reading, I’m usually walking our local tracks around the Surrey North Downs with Benjy or indulging in a bit of photography.
 And when time allows, you can often find me exploring rural France with my family.

 So, how can I help?
-Have a look at my services and see which level of editing could be best for you.
+Have a look at my services to see which level of editing could be best for you.